 There in October of 2004 it was good enough for me to finally know that God is real, and He truly does have a Son named Jesus Christ who loves me more than I love myself; so the restlessness and questions in my heart about those Christian denominations would wait until a later time.
 I was on my way to prison – my new life, and I had to figure out how I was going to adjust to that.

 On August 31st, 2005 I was Baptized in prison in the name of the Father and of the Son and of the Holy Spirit.
-I suppose that I could have been classed as Protestant at that time and until my conversion to Catholicism, because that (Protestantism) was the brand of theology that I subscribed to at least; even without knowing what I was ‘protesting’ against exactly or knowing anything about the Catholic Church, except what I heard, such as they worship Mary and the Pope.
-Yet, the Baptism itself was huge step for me in the right direction, because, for me, it meant commitment; it meant that I was ready to take my walk with Christ Jesus seriously.
+I suppose that I could have been classed as Protestant at that time and until my conversion to Catholicism, because that (Protestantism) was the brand of theology that I subscribed to at least; even without knowing what I ” Even today, as I kneel down at Mass, I have to shake my head with a grin that I am actually a Catholic and the happiest I have ever been in my life.” was ‘protesting’ against exactly or knowing anything about the Catholic Church, except what I heard, such as they worship Mary and the Pope.
+Yet, the Baptism itself was a huge step for me in the right direction, because, for me, it meant commitment; it meant that I was ready to take my walk with Christ Jesus seriously.
 In the light of Christ having deigned to speak to me personally to save me from myself, I felt that I owed that commitment to God.
 He gave me my life back, so I felt that I owed Him mine.

 CONFUSION SET IN